vyancharuk/nodejs-todo-api-boilerplate/README.md

 3. Start the app using `npm run docker:run`
 4. By default, the API server is available at `http://localhost:8080/`

-Migrations and seed runs automatically
+Migrations and seed run automatically

 How to run tests in separate docker containers locally: